isomerpages/nlb-reference/_business-management/business-resource-guide.md

 The updated version of this ebook looks at various aspects of project management, such a setting goals and objectives, risk planning and management, leading a project team, procurement and management of stakeholders.

 * Marr, B. (2016).
 [Big data in practice: How 45 successful companies used big data analytics to deliver extraordinary results](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=BCCCE2C6-6578-42E9-A58D-3C957D1B4EC6).
-New Jersey: John Wiley & Sons, Inc. Retrieved from OverDrive.
+New Jersey: John Wiley &amp; Sons, Inc. Retrieved from OverDrive.

 This ebook examines how big companies use big data to gain information and insights on their customers, processes etc. The information is presented in the form of case studies, which includes the data used by each company, how it was used and how it solved problems faced by the company.